lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     timestep 0.005
     run 10000

-..  container:: justify

 The *fix nve* is used to update the positions and the velocities of the atoms in the group *all* at every step.
 The group *all* is a default group that contains every atom.

-..  container:: justify

 The second fix applies a Langevin thermostat to the atoms of the group *all*, with a desired initial temperature of 1.0 (unitless), and a final temperature of 1.0 as well :cite:`schneider1978molecular`.
 A *damping* parameter of 0.1 is used.
 The *damping* parameter determines how rapidly the temperature is relaxed to its desired value.
 The number *1530917* is a seed, you can change it to perform statistically independent simulations.
 Finally, the last two lines set the value of the *timestep* and the number of steps for the *run*, respectively, corresponding to a total duration of 50 (unitless).

 .. admonition:: What is a fix?
     :class: info